SR42-dev/pedestrian-intention-fuzzy-classifier/README.md

 - Predict pedestrian positions on frame based on collected data and compare with reality (show the path of the camera and that of the pedestrian intersecting with IRL test video)
     - Last window and future window implementation [DONE]
-    - Implement 1D kalman filter for all varying values [IN PROGRESS]
+    - Implement 1D kalman filter for all varying values [DONE]
-    - Hardware implementation (if necessary) & recording of dynamic scenes.
-    - Extend algorithm to multiple pedestrians by multithreading
-    - Algorithm optimization
-    - Paper writing initialization

-- Figure out formulae to get collision probability from obtained variables.
+- Figure out formulae to get collision probability from obtained variables [DONE]
 - Draw decision-making automata & fuzzy logic map for collision prediction.
+[DONE]

 ## Cheat sheets :